Professor Alan W. Brown · University of Exeter · Digital Policy Alliance

 The Lesson We’re Forgetting

-The UK's most successful digital reform — the creation of GDS — worked because it changed the institutional mechanics of how government bought technology.
+The UK’s most successful digital reform — GDS — worked because it changed the institutional mechanics of how government bought technology.
 It consolidated demand through common platforms, shared standards, and spend controls.
-It diversified supply by breaking the grip of incumbent contractors and opening the market to SMEs.
+It diversified supply by breaking the grip of incumbent contractors and opening the market to smaller providers.
 The result: £4 billion in savings and a number one UN ranking for digital government.
+That formula was the engine behind everything GDS achieved.

-This book argues that the UK does not need to build its own foundation models to exercise sovereignty over AI.
-It needs to be a disciplined, coordinated buyer — with the same institutional authority that GDS once wielded.
-That is the UK’s distinctive path.
-The question is whether it will choose to walk it.
+For AI, the UK has inverted it.
+Supply has reconcentrated into a handful of US foundation model providers.
+Demand remains fragmented — departments signing bilateral deals, accumulating dependencies, with no coordinated standards and no spend controls.
+The UK does not need to build its own foundation models to exercise sovereignty over AI.
+It needs to be a disciplined, coordinated buyer — with the same institutional authority GDS once wielded.
+The question is whether it will choose to be.

 Three Roads.
 One Choice.